The following is an excerpt from my book. It is available at:

 It isn’t until I see the first television show featuring the lives of the wealthy that I feel dirt poor.
 Suddenly, “…champagne wishes and caviar dreams” enters my mind.
 Once again, my thoughts are infused and influenced by external influences.
 I enter the workforce in a new era of celebrity worship.
 Robin Leach’s “Lifestyles of the Rich and Famous” brings the extravagant lifestyles of moguls, athletes and entertainers right into our humble living room.
 I am mesmerized by the lavish homes, fancy cars and opulence.
 To top that off, I am exposed to the sagas of Dallas oil magnate, J.R.
 Ewing and his family, and Dynasty, another wealthy Denver family in the oil business.
 I begin dressing like Krystle Carrington with Billy Joel’s, Uptown Girl playing in my impressionable young mind.
 Suddenly, New York City represents everything Brooklyn is not.

 My parents tell me if I attend Pace University, they can afford the 6K tuition a year, so I don’t have to get a loan.
 I accept, even though at the time, Pace is an accounting school, and I hate accounting.
 I will make the best of this privilege.
-Fortunately, accountants hate journalism, which enables me to stand out, and be placed in Sigma Tau Delta, the National English Honor Society.
+Fortunately, most accountants hate journalism, which enables me to stand out, and be placed in Sigma Tau Delta, the National English Honor Society.
 Uptown girl begins living in her Uptown world.

 I also agree to continue to work part-time in Barnes and Noble bookstore as a sales associate (fancy title for working a cash register) to pay for my textbooks.
 I transfer to the one across the street from Pace University in freshman year.
 I also continue to work at Saks Fifth Avenue as a “sales associate” in New York City on days off, only so I can be closer to where I really want to work, NBC, the National Broadcasting Company.